OGNylux/QGen/README.md

 # QGen

 QGen is an app that helps you create quests or entire questlines for the Minecraft Bedrock Edition.
-Simply fill out the form, click generate and follow the intructions to fully working quests in your game!
+Simply fill out the form, click generate and follow the intructions to get fully working quests in your game!

 ## Prerequisites